-Sea Vessel: A movable vessel Construct that can carry Units into Sea Regions.
+into Sea Regions.
 A Sea Vessel is considered a "Unit."

-Air Vessel: A movable vessel Construct that can carry Units over Land or Sea Regions.
+over Land or Sea Regions.
 An Air Vessel is considered a "Unit."

 Tactic Cards: Each player has a hand of 7 Tactic Cards (marked "X of 7") to be used during Battle.